Looking for a Dog Bite Lawyer in Florida?

-As pets, most dogs are affectionate, loving companions that many of us consider being an integral part of our families.
+As pets, most dogs are affectionate, loving companions that many of us consider an integral part of our families.
 As much as we love them, however, we must also be aware that they are still animals that are capable of attacking.

-According to the Centers for Disease Control, approximately 4.7 million dog bites occur each year in the U.S., with about 800,000 of those requiring medical attention.
+According to the Centers for Disease Control, approximately 4.7 million dog bites occur each year in the U.S. About 800,000 of those require medical attention.
 When someone else’s dog bites you, the injuries you suffer could be devastating.
 Dog bites often require expensive medical attention and can have lasting effects.
 Victims may be forced to deal with issues like scarring and disfigurement, as well as post-traumatic stress and emotional anguish.

-The dog bite lawyers in Florida of Brooks Law Group represent people who’ve been attacked by dogs.
+The dog bite lawyers in Florida of Brooks Law Group represent people who’ve been victims of a dog attack.
 We have the experience necessary to effectively pursue the compensation you deserve.
-This means determining how the bite occurred, and if the owner’s insurance coverage will be available to compensate you for your medical bills, lost wages, mental and emotional suffering, and other damages.
+This means determining how the bite occurred, and if the owner’s insurance coverage will be available to compensate you